storesafe/cordova-sqlite-storage/README.md

 Some other projects by [@brodybits](https://github.com/brodybits):
 - [liteglue / Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) - Lightweight SQLiteConnection library with abstraction layer over [liteglue / Android-sqlite-native-driver](https://github.com/liteglue/Android-sqlite-native-driver)
+- [brodybits / Indexed-data-synchronization](https://github.com/brodybits/Indexed-data-synchronization) - key-value data storage with synchronization mechanism.
+Designed to synchronize changes from multiple clients.
+Status: experimental, WIP under development
 - [brodybits / node-uvhttp](https://github.com/brodybits/node-uvhttp) - HTTP server library that serves static content from native code - *experimental and extremely limited*
 - [brodybits / java-node](https://github.com/brodybits/java-node) - two-way binding interface between Java and Node.js (Javascript) - *experimental and extremely limited*

 ## Status

 - This version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
-- A recent version of the Cordova CLI (such as `6.1.1`) is recommended.
+- A recent version of the Cordova CLI (such as `6.2.0`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
-Use of other systems such as PhoneGap CLI, PhoneGap Build, or plugman is not tested and no longer supported.
+- Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK are no longer supported since they do not honor the `before_plugin_install`.
+A possible solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license options)
 - The iOS database location is now mandatory, as documented below.
 - SQLite version `3.8.10.2` is supported for all supported platforms Android/iOS/Windows.
 - This version supports the use of two (2) possible Android sqlite database implementations: